serokell/blog-posts/existential-vs-universal-quantification/article.md

 `TypeApplications` assigns types to type variables in the order they appear in the (implicit or explicit) `forall`.

-Explicit instantiation with `TypeApplications` is often used to give GHC a hand when it's having trouble inferring a type or simply to make the code more readable.
+Explicit instantiation with `TypeApplications` is often used to give GHC a hand when it's having trouble inferring a type or simply to make code more readable.

 ---

-With `ExplicitForAll`, you can change the order of type variables appearing in the `forall`.

-Why is that useful?
-Let's imagine you want to define a function with 10 type variables (yes, there are real-life [examples](https://hackage.haskell.org/package/leancheck-0.9.10/docs/Test-LeanCheck-Utils-TypeBinding.html#v:-45--62--62--62--62--62--62--62--62--62--62--62--62-:) of such functions).
-And when you use it, you want to instantiate the last type variable explicitly.

-Without an explicit `forall`, you would write something like this:
+Now, without an explicit `forall`, you would write something like this:

 ```haskell
 veryLongFunction :: a -> b -> c -> d -> e -> f -> g -> h -> i -> j